6 Eco-Friendly Alternatives to Renting a Car in Rarotonga & the Cook Islands© CookIslandsPocketGuide.com

 6. Hitchhiking

-Hitchhiking is legal in the Cook Islands with the “ridesharing” aspect of travelling producing fewer carbon emissions per head compared to renting your own vehicle, it could be worth trying!
-However, hitchhiking is one of the least reliable forms of transport in the Cook Islands because you’re likely to be waiting a while for a ride and you don’t know how many times you’re going to have to catch a ride before you get to your destination.
+Hitchhiking is legal in the Cook Islands.
+With the “ridesharing” aspect of travelling producing fewer carbon emissions per person than renting a vehicle, it could be worth trying.
+However, hitchhiking is one of the least reliable forms of transport in the Cook Islands because you’re likely to be waiting a while for a ride, and you don’t know how many times you’re going to have to catch a ride before you get to your destination.

 Learn more about hitchhiking in the Cook Islands with A Travellers’ Guide to Hitchhiking in Rarotonga & the Cook Islands.